wang264y/docker-data-science-environment/analysis/README.md

 ### `.gitignore`

 A classic [`.gitignore`](https://git-scm.com/docs/gitignore) file for specifying what files Git should consider as not eligible for version control.
 This is how we exclude autosave information from our repository.

-### `.jupyter/jupyter_server_config.py`

-The Jupyter server configuration.
-This is where we disable token authentication, since it's not needed for an application just running on a private host machine.
+We also ignore the symlink to `data/` -- that is automatically rebuilt at need when the container is built.

 ### `demo-notebooks`